Drizzy127/Software-Engineering-Project/README.md

 The base repository for all of our code for our Project- PCMS(Professor Course Management System).

 # Contributers
-Cayla Chapman
+Cayla Chapman,
-Shalini Daniel
+Shalini Daniel,
-Edwin Estevez
+Edwin Estevez,
 Dorant Esty

 # Software Requirements Specification